ESiWACE/esdm/README.md

 storage backends.

 # Data Model

-While datatypes introduced by computer architectures and software libraries are important for the data model, they are discussed separately in .

 The data model of a system organizes elements of data, standardizes how they represent data entities and how users can interact with the data.